Arapaho

 - Interpreter Notes

-- Interpreters should be culturally sensitive and aware of the nuances of the Arapaho language and culture.
+- Interpreters should be culturally sensitive and aware of linguistic nuances.

 - Documentation Traditions